snowplow/snowplowanalytics.com/_posts/2019-11-01-snowplow-r117-biskupin/index.md

 ## TLS port binding and certificate

 ### TLS/SSL Certificate termination
-As an additional security measure it is now possible to terminate TLS/SSL connection directly within `scala-stream-collector` using a battle-tested [lightben/ssl-config](https://lightbend.github.io/ssl-config/index.html).
+As an additional security measure it is now possible to terminate TLS/SSL connection directly within `scala-stream-collector` using a battle-tested [lightbend/ssl-config](https://lightbend.github.io/ssl-config/index.html).
-We introduce several new configuration parameters in order to fit most workflows and configurations.
+We have introduced several new configuration parameters in order to accommodate different workflows and configurations.
 There are two configuration sections that can be overriden in order to achieve the expected workflow: `collector.ssl` and `ssl-config`.
 The former is a high-level section that allows:
 `collector.ssl.enable` - turn on ssl termination